It’s time to show you a little bit of the North on our blog or should I say the Ch’North? 🙂

 The Opal Coast is a quite touristic area, so there is no shortage of accommodation!
 For our part, we opted for a small studio in the area of Saint-Tricat (below Calais in the countryside).
-As it was the beginning of the summer holidays, the prices of rentals on the coast had risen sharply… But then there are also lots of campsites in the area!
+As it was the beginning of the summer holidays, the prices of rentals on the coast had risen sharply… But then there are also lots of campsites and hotels in the area!

 To book the accommodation we went through Airbnb (by far the most convenient for last minute reservations).

 Price: The studio cost us 38€ per night (including airbnb costs).
 We had this studio.

 If you are travelling with several people you can also take a look at the direct site.
 The place where we rented our small studio offers several cottages for 2 to 8 people: la cense de la haute leulingue

 As far as transport in the Pas de Calais region between Calais and Boulogne-sur-Mer is concerned, I would like to tell you that it will unfortunately be quite fast… because there really aren’t many of them! 🙁